ThewyRogue99/File-Encryptor/README.md

 # Encryption Algorithm
 Used algorithm in this program is very simple so it should be better to create your own encryption algorithm to make it much safer.
-Program enrypts and saves the file in .enc extension (This file extension is used to make sure that we try to decrypt an encrypted file so don't try to run it with programs that use this format it won't work).
+Program enrcypts and saves the file in .enc extension (This file extension is used to make sure that we try to decrypt an encrypted file so don't try to run it with programs that use this format it won't work).

 # How to build?